jina-ai/jina/docs/how-to/kubernetes.md

 client = Client(host='http://localhost:8080')
 ```

-Then let's index the set of images we want to search:
+Then you can index the set of images that you want to search:

 ```python
 from docarray import DocumentArray